hmdev649/dsc-mod-3-project-seattle-ds-012720/README.md

 ## Grading Rubric

-Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-3-project-v2-1/blob/master/module_3_project_rubric.pdf). _Note: On-campus students may have different requirements, please speak with your instructor._
+We are not using the online rubric, but it is [here](https://github.com/learn-co-curriculum/dsc-mod-3-project-v2-1/blob/master/module_3_project_rubric.pdf) for your reference.

 ## Citation